billk97/weather-api/src/site/markdown/microservices-migration.md

 ## Forecast Provider Service

+### Responsibilities

+* **Managing forecast providers**
+The forecast provider service is responsible for managing (creating, deleting, renaming) the
+forecast providers.
+A forecast provider is an external entity that provided forecast predictions
+to the system.

 | METHOD     | Resource                      |                 Request Body                  | Description                              |
 |:-----------|-------------------------------|:---------------------------------------------:|------------------------------------------|
 | **POST**   | /forecast-providers/{name}    |                      No                       | add a new forecast provider              |